bdelong41/crispy-robot/README.md

 ## How to Use
 1. Download the file to your project.
-2. Include file into your project files usine "#include <"cripsy-robot.h">
+2. Include file into your project files usine "#include <"Crispy-Robot.cpp">
 3. With that you're good to go!
 Enjoy!

 ## Features